Blog

 4. Consequences of these new requirements

-What consequences might these additional requirements bring?
-It should be said that the deadlines currently lie in the future, which is why the actual handling of possible consequences for manufacturers is still a hypothetical space.
-Realistic experience will only be available in the coming months.
-Nevertheless, one aspect in particular appears particularly sensitive when considering the requirements: classification .
-The classification of software is generally based on the classification rules from Appendix VIII of the MDR.
+What consequences might these additional requirements entail?
+It should be noted that the deadlines are currently still in the future, meaning that the actual handling of potential consequences for manufacturers remains hypothetical.
+Realistic experience will only be gathered in the coming months.
+Nevertheless, one aspect of the requirements appears particularly critical: classification .
+The classification of software is fundamentally based on the classification rules in Annex VIII of the MDR.
 However, there are also valid guidance documents that can be used for support.
-Rule 11 states that “ software intended to provide information used to make decisions for diagnostic or therapeutic purposes belongs to Class IIa ”.
+Rule 11 stipulates that " software intended to provide information used in making decisions for diagnostic or therapeutic purposes is classified as Class IIa ."

-Now imagine the following hypothetical scenario: You as a manufacturer have successfully implemented all required export functionalities and interoperability requirements.
-It is now possible to carry out a regular and automated export of the data collected with your DiGA into the individual's ePA, as well as to export certain information from the DiGA as a patient.
-Your DiGA concept includes, among other things, the provision of material for exercises that patients should do at home.
-Now let's assume that Ms. Müller is prescribed her DiGA and then uses it diligently.
-The data collected is sent to Ms. Müller's ePA, so her treating doctor has access to this data.
-In addition, Ms. Müller exports the generic content provided by you as the manufacturer, which also contains data on Ms. Müller's individual application.
-At Ms. Müller's next doctor's visit, the use of the DiGA is discussed (both Ms. Müller's export and the data in the ePA are available), whereupon her treating doctor suggests that she no longer do exercise No. 5 in her explicit case of illness to carry out.
-So, according to Rule 11, in theory we ended up in a scenario in which the DiGA provided information that led the doctor to make treatment recommendations to Ms. Müller.
-The result of the scenario: a Class I product became a Class IIa product through the implementation of the requirements.
+Now imagine the following hypothetical scenario: As the manufacturer, you have successfully implemented all required export functionalities and interoperability requirements.
+It is now possible to perform a regular and automated export of the data collected with your DiGA (Digital Health Application) to the individual's electronic patient record (ePA), as well as to export certain information from the DiGA as a patient.
+Your DiGA concept includes, among other things, providing materials for exercises that patients are to perform at home.
+Let's assume that Ms. Müller is prescribed your DiGA and then uses it diligently.
+The data collected is transferred to Ms. Müller's ePA, and her treating physician thus has access to this data.
+In addition, Ms. Müller exports the generic content provided by you as the manufacturer, which also contains data relating to her individual use of the DiGA.
+At Ms. Müller's next doctor's appointment, the use of the DiGA is discussed (both Ms. Müller's export and the data in her ePA are available), whereupon her treating physician advises her to discontinue exercise number 5 in her specific case.
+Thus, according to Rule 11, we have theoretically arrived at a scenario in which the DiGA (Digital Health Application) provided information that prompted the physician to make therapy recommendations to Ms. Müller.
+The result of this scenario: through the implementation of the requirements, a Class I product became a Class IIa product.

 4.1 Certification

-We have already explained that since the MDR came into force, every manufacturer of a medical device must have a QMS.
-However, it is only for manufacturers with a Class IIa product or more that this QMS must also be certified.
-For Class I manufacturers, setting up and living such a process structure is sufficient.
-If the requirements result in a higher classification, your QMS must be certified so that you as a manufacturer continue to comply with the applicable regulations.
-Given the deadlines for the MDR transition, this aspect is probably one of the most time-critical factors and requires immediate consideration of possible classification consequences for your product .
+We have already explained that since the MDR came into force, every manufacturer of a medical device must have a Quality Management System (QMS).
+However, only manufacturers of Class IIa products and above are required to have their QMS certified.
+For Class I manufacturers, simply establishing and maintaining such a process structure is sufficient.
+Should a higher classification result from the requirements, your QMS must be certified to ensure you, as the manufacturer, continue to comply with the applicable regulations.
+Especially given the deadlines for the MDR transition, this aspect is arguably the most time-critical factor and requires immediate attention to the potential classification consequences for your product .

-The technical documentation is the basis of every medical product as proof of compliance with the basic safety and performance requirements of the MDR.
-Essential components of this technical documentation include, among other things, risk management and the usability file with the corresponding tests for the use of the product.
-In the case of software, the software file also forms a large component of the documentation.
-This includes both the definition of the requirements and the actual implementation in the form of the architecture as well as other relevant process documentation to verify and validate the successful development.
-The level of detail of this technical documentation, particularly with regard to the software file, depends, among other things, on the classification of the software product.
-If this results in a higher classification, the technical documentation must also be revised accordingly, which entails costs and may temporarily tie up resources in the company.
-In addition, this must then also be certified by a notified body; the manufacturer can no longer issue the EU declaration of conformity itself.
+Technical documentation serves as proof of compliance with the MDR's fundamental safety and performance requirements for every medical device.
+Key components of this technical documentation include risk management and the usability file with the corresponding tests for the product's application.
+In the case of software, the software file also forms a significant part of the documentation.
+This encompasses both the definition of requirements and their actual implementation in the form of the architecture, as well as other relevant process documentation for verifying and validating successful development.
+The level of detail in this technical documentation, particularly regarding the software file, depends, among other things, on the classification of the software product.
+Should a higher classification result, the technical documentation must also be revised accordingly, which incurs costs and may temporarily tie up company resources.
+Furthermore, it must then also be certified by a Notified Body; the manufacturer can no longer issue the EU Declaration of Conformity themselves.

-Our last blog post took a closer look at doctors' reluctance to prescribe DiGAs.
+In our last blog post, we took a closer look at doctors' reluctance to prescribe digital health applications (DiGAs).
 Despite the numerous advantages of DiGAs, many doctors are hesitant to prescribe them.
-One reason for this is that they are not sure whether DiGAs are actually effective.
-There are also concerns about the security of DiGAs as well as data security.
-Another factor is the lack of time and resources to support patients in the use of DiGAs.
-Additionally, many physicians are concerned about the additional burden of prescribing and monitoring DiGAs.
-And last but not least, there is the concern as to whether the health insurance companies will really cover the costs or whether a corresponding prescription can lead to recourse.
+One reason for this is their uncertainty about their effectiveness.
+There are also concerns about the safety and data security of DiGAs.
+Another factor is the lack of time and resources to support patients in using DiGAs.
+Furthermore, many doctors are worried about the additional workload associated with prescribing and monitoring DiGAs.
+And finally, there is the concern about whether reimbursement by health insurance companies is truly guaranteed or whether a prescription could lead to a claim for reimbursement.

-DiGAs have the potential to improve medical care and make it easier for patients to access digital health applications.
-However, the enormous opportunities offered by these products are offset by immense challenges, especially for manufacturers.
+Digital health applications (DiGAs) have the potential to improve medical care and facilitate patient access to them.
+However, the enormous opportunities these products offer are countered by immense challenges, especially for manufacturers.

-As a significant consequence of the implementation of the highlighted requirements, we were able to identify the question of the resulting classification of the DiGA.
-This affects both manufacturers who are still in the initial development of their product and those who have already achieved a provisional or final listing for their DiGA.
-The possible resulting higher classification has far-reaching consequences - this affects both the certification of the quality management system and the technical documentation as well as all business aspects (e.g. costs, time, investors).
-Manufacturers should therefore first address this question of the correct future classification of their medical device in order to be able to initiate further steps.
+As a key consequence of implementing the identified requirements, we were able to determine the resulting classification of the DiGA (Digital Health Application).
+This affects both manufacturers still in the initial development phase of their product and those who have already achieved preliminary or final listing of their DiGA.
+A potentially resulting higher classification has far-reaching consequences – this includes the certification of the quality management system and the technical documentation, as well as all business aspects (e.g., costs, time, investors).
+Therefore, manufacturers should first address this question of the correct future classification of their medical device in order to initiate further steps.

-The question posed at the beginning of how the immense challenges will relate to the potential benefits of digital applications in the future cannot be answered conclusively.
-The requirements must only be implemented by the defined deadlines, so that the resulting consequences for manufacturers will only become clear in the coming months.
-However, looking at the multitude of requirements clearly shows that the strong regulation of this particular type of medical software product should be urgently questioned.
-Ultimately, it is important to provide the patient with added value and to support and accompany them in everyday life in dealing with their illnesses.
+The initial question of how the immense challenges will relate to the potential benefits of digital applications in the future cannot be definitively answered.
+The requirements must be implemented by the defined deadlines, meaning the resulting consequences for manufacturers will only become clear in the coming months.
+However, considering the multitude of requirements clearly demonstrates that the stringent regulation of this particular type of medical software product urgently needs to be re-evaluated.
+Ultimately, the goal is to provide added value to patients and support and guide them in managing their illnesses in their daily lives.

 7. How we can help you

-We would be happy to support you in successfully listing your DiGA by means of an early evaluation of the product classification based on your planned features.
+We would be happy to support you in achieving a successful listing of your DiGA by means of an early evaluation of the product classification based on your planned features.

 At medXteam we clarify whether and if so which clinical trial needs to be carried out under what conditions and according to what requirements during the pre-study phase: In 3 steps we determine the correct and cost-effective strategy in relation to the clinical trial required in your case Data collection.